ahmetonurslmz/vue-tasklist/README.md

-# VueJS v2 TaskList/toDoList with Boostrap4
+# VueJS v2 TaskList with Boostrap4

 ## Created by ahmetonurslmz. all rights reserved. https://ahmetonursolmaz.com.tr